Skip to content Skip to main navigation Report an accessibility issue

 Membership Guidelines

-The membership will consist of:
+The voting membership consists of:

 • a student member